ErikEngerd/kubedock-dns/README.md

 * The client-go Informer is used to keep up to date with changes to pods
 * The controller-runtime package is used for implementing the mutating admission controller.

 kubedock-dns tries to validate the network setup on deployment of pods.
-It also pervents changes to the network setup after deployment, but still allows any other changes.
+It also prevents changes to the network setup after deployment, but still allows any other changes.
 The idea is to achieve fast failure for detecting problems.